intermine/apps-a-middleware/README.md

 Then, the middleware provides you with two routes:

-1. GET `/embedding/fatapps` - which gives you a config for all the apps it can serve
+1. GET `/middleware/apps/a` - which gives you a config for all the apps it can serve
-2. GET `/embedding/fatapps/:appId` - which returns one app
+2. GET `/middleware/apps/a/:appId` - which returns one app

-Both URLs are being used internally by the FatApp client (see `example/public/js/intermine.fatapps.js`).
+Both URLs are being used internally by the Apps client (see `example/public/js/intermine.fatapps.js`).